2019’s Best Airlines

 (4) There may be discrepancies caused by variations in how airlines code the delay data that they report to the DOT.

 In this report, we sought to supplement easily accessible price-comparison tools by identifying the best and worst airlines in terms of overall service quality and functional performance.
-To this end, we evaluated the 9 largest national airlines as well as two regional carriers (that report to the Department of Transportation because they have at least 1 percent of total domestic scheduled-service passenger revenues) in terms of 13 key metrics across three major categories: 1) Baggage, departures and complaints, 2) Animal incidents and 3) In-flight comfort and cost.
+To this end, we evaluated the 9 largest national airlines as well as three regional carriers (that report to the Department of Transportation because they have at least 1 percent of total domestic scheduled-service passenger revenues) in terms of 15 key metrics across four major categories: 1) Baggage, departures and complaints, 2) Animal incidents, 3) In-flight comfort and cost and 4) Safety.

-After collecting and analyzing 2017 flight data from the U.S. Department of Transportation, we shared our findings with each airline.
-One of them – namely, Southwest – either did not meet our deadline for input or did not provide any feedback.
+After collecting and analysing 2018 flight data from the U.S. Department of Transportation, we shared our findings with each airline.

 You can find the detailed scoring framework used to evaluate each airline below.
-Each metric within this framework was assigned a given weight based on our subjective view of its importance and we also determined the best and worst value within each metric.
-Points were generally allocated based on common sense, with the best value for each metric being awarded full points, the worst value receiving zero points and values in between receiving a proportional score relative to those endpoints.
-Certain metrics – such an animal deaths reported – were binary, with either full points or no points being allocated, given our belief that no middle ground exists.
+Each metric within this framework was assigned a given number of points based on our subjective view of its importance and we also determined the best and worst value within each metric.
+We generally allocated points based on common sense, with the best value for each metric being awarded full points, the worst value receiving zero points and values in between receiving a proportional score relative to those endpoints, except for the metrics where a different scoring method is specified.

 We used the total number of mishandled (i.e. lost, damaged, delayed or pilfered) baggage reports received by each airline to determine the rate of mishandled baggage per 1,000 enplaned passengers.
 Ranges used for scoring are Best = 0.50, Worst = 5.00, with best receiving the most points and worst receiving the least.